Multiple law enforcement officers struck by gunfire in shooting in Charlotte, North Carolina, police say

 Tyler Wilson told CBS affiliate WBTV he was working at home when he heard officers calling for someone to come out of a neighboring house.

 "After that, it was just chaos," Wilson told the station.
 "There was shots ringing left and right.
-We had SWAT and U.S. marshals set up snipers in our bedroom. ...
+We had SWAT and U.S. marshals set up snipers in our bedrooms.
+There was a officer got drug by his arms through our house.
+I don't know if he was shot or if he injured himself.
 It's been pretty crazy.
 It was about 30 minutes where it was a straight shootout."

 Video posted to social media appeared to show over a dozen police cruisers and two officers running at the scene.